tejuiceB/CoalMinersDiseaseDetection/README.md

-# Coal Miner Disease Detection Project
+# CoalMiner Project

-This project is a full-stack application for predicting disease risk levels in coal miners using a hybrid machine learning model.
-It consists of a React frontend and a Flask backend, with a trained model for inference.
+This project predicts disease risk levels for coal miners using a hybrid machine learning model (RandomForest/XGBoost).
+It features a React frontend and a Flask backend API.

 ---